tiagobluiz/pleo-challenge/README.md

   Additionally, in the `BillinngService.chargeInvoices()`, we should split the processing of invoices per clients into several smaller batches to avoid overwhelming the Payment Provider (e.g.: 1000 clients at a time), and restrain memory consumption.
-- Currency problems are assumed to be handled by the Payment service.
+- Different currencies are assumed to be handled by the Payment service (i.e., one single instance of a `PaymentProvider` is required)
 - The job will be run at the 1st day of each month at midnight.
 I've assumed that time zones are not a problem for simplicity’s sake - but either way if we had a cloud provider with servers in each continent, as we will always point to the closest server, this shouldn't be a problem (or at least we wouldn't fail by much).